grz0zrg/fsynth/documentation/mk/docs/ui.md

 The fragment program is compiled as you type, if the compilation fail, the code editor will notice you with a floating message and a red message at the line that cause the compilation to fail, all of that without interrupting sounds/visuals output, this enable **powerful live coding**.

-The changes that you make in the code editor are automatically saved per sessions, **changes are also synchronized in real-time between all the users** of the session you are currently in, **this is the collaborative nature of Fragment**.
+All changes in the code editor are automatically saved per sessions, **changes are also synchronized in real-time between all the users** of the session you are currently in, **this is the collaborative part of Fragment**.

 The code editor is powered by the [CodeMirror](https://codemirror.net/) library, it feature many things such as: